Skip to Main Content

 Postage

 Aaaaaand the last super self-explanatory piece of what to include with wedding invitations is a stamp.
-Stamp your envelope to mail it, you know this already, though depending on the weight of the envelope, you might need two or more stamps to send it off.
+Stamp your envelope to mail it, you know this already, though depending on the weight of the envelope, you might need two or more wedding stamps to send it off.

-Optional Elements of What to Include in a Wedding Invitation Suite
+Optional Elements of What to Include In a Wedding Invitation Suite

 Reception Card